Free Custom «Dealing With Stress and Violence in the Workplace» Essay Sample

 Process of Critical Incident Stress Debriefing

 During application of the debriefing strategy, appropriate and effective guidelines should be followed.
 Professionals who have faced traumatic situations use a model consisting of seven steps.
-Incorporation of vial points in the intervention is essential.
+Incorporation of vital points in the intervention is essential.

 First, assessment of the traumatic event impact on the healthcare professional should be performed.
 This assessment will cover age, degree of incident involvement, development, and level of exposure to traumatic events.
 Second, there is identification of issues concerning the professionals' safety and security.
 These issues arise due to patients' tragedies and even death.
 Third, defusing is essential in exposing encounters, emotions, feelings, and thoughts relating to incidents.
 Validation of reactions is important at this stage.